-In any of these instances, the Syracuse enterprise generally does not have any employees, including leased or borrowed employees, part-time employees, unpaid volunteers including family members, and independent contractors or subcontractors.
+In any of these instances, the Syracuse enterprise generally does not have any employees, including leased or borrowed employees, part-time employees, unpaid volunteers including family members, or independent contractors or subcontractors.

 What Syracuse Workers’ Compensation Benefits Are Available?

-There are several benefits available through workers’ compensation in Syracuse, including:
+There are several benefits available for injured employees through workers’ compensation in Syracuse, including:

-- Medical care: Workers’ compensation pays for most types of treatments as long as they are medically necessary to treat the work-related illness or injury and are provided by a licensed health care provider.
+- Medical expenses: Workers’ compensation pays for most types of treatments as long as they are medically necessary to treat a work-related illness or workplace injury and are provided by a licensed healthcare provider.
 The medical care you receive can include medical, dental, surgical, and optometry services, as well as assistive devices such as crutches or a wheelchair and all prescribed medications.

 - Wage loss: Wage loss benefits become available after you have missed seven days of work due to a work-related injury or illness.
-Injured or ill workers can receive compensation for wage loss due to being too disabled by their injured or ill to complete the tasks required for their job.
+Injured or ill workers can receive compensation for lost wages due to being too disabled by their injury or too ill to complete the tasks required for their job.
 A totally disabled individual may receive two-thirds of his or her average weekly wage (AWW).
-A partially disabled individual may receive two-thirds of their AWW times the percentage of disability as determined by the treating physician or an independent medical examiner requested by the insurance provider.
-Individuals who have suffered a work-related loss of limb, loss of the use of a limb, or other permanent disability can recover a lump sum payment with an amount determined according to the state’s loss of use schedule.
+A partially disabled individual may receive two-thirds of their AWW multiplied by the percentage of disability as determined by the treating physician or an independent medical examiner requested by the insurance provider.
+Individuals who have suffered a work-related loss of a limb, loss of the use of a limb, or other permanent disability can recover a lump sum payment with an amount determined according to the state’s loss of use schedule.

 - Survivor benefits: If an employee suffers a work-related injury or illness that results in death, his or her family members are entitled to weekly cash benefits equaling two-thirds of the workers’ AWW for the 52 weeks before the accident.
 Workers’ comp also provides up to $12,500 for funeral and burial or cremation expenses.